jpdsnz/jpdsnz/README.md

 ## 🖐 Hello, I’m @jpdsnz or *John Paul Jones*
-  - 💻 I’m interested in `Computer engineering`, `software engineering`, `full-stack development`, `embedded systems`
+  - 💻 I’m interested in `Computer Engineering`, `Software Engineering`, `Full-Stack Development`, `Embedded Systems`
-  - 📘 I'm also interested in `🎵 Sound design `, `🎹 Synthesizer programming `, `🖌 Graphic design `, `📷 Photography`, and `🎥 Video editing`
+  - 📘 I'm also interested in `🎵 Sound Design `, `🎹 Synthesizer Programming `, `🖌 Graphic Design `, `📷 Photography`, and `🎥 Video Editing`
-  - 📖 I’m currently learning advanced topics in `Angular` and `MongoDb` for application development 📱 along with `.NET Core` development
+  - 📖 I’m currently learning advanced topics in `Angular` and `MongoDb` for application development 📱 along with `.NET Core`
-  - 🎨 I’m looking to collaborate on any projects to gain experience and widen my programming palette.
+  - 🎨 I’m currently looking to collaborate on any projects to gain experience and widen my programming palette.
 ## 📫 You can reach me at *jpjcompeng@gmail.com*!

 <!---